LukasHuth/TeacherList/README.md

 an not teaching teacher can be away to still be displayed.
 Default is 1800000 (30min)
 - **sort_type**: Sets the sort order, how the teachers should be sorted, possible options are *ByRoom* and *ByName*.
 Default value is ByName.
+- **show_classes**: Decides whether the classes of a course should be shown in the table.
+Default value is true, meaning they are shown.

 ### Example usage